James N. Palmer, MD

 - There are two fellowship positions offered.
 The Fellowship is currently a 1 year clinical/research experience.

 - Clinical rotations are provided on the clinical services of Drs.
-David Kennedy, James Palmer, and Bert O’Malley, Jr. The extensive national and international referral patterns for the rhinologic service at Penn ensure a wide spectrum and high volume of tertiary rhinologic cases.
+David Kennedy, and James Palmer.
+The extensive national and international referral patterns for the rhinologic service at Penn ensure a wide spectrum and high volume of tertiary rhinologic cases.
 Fellowship surgical experience is geared primarily towards the more challenging skull base, orbital, intracranial and revision surgical management issues.
 Combining the caseloads of the three surgeons, there are greater than 600 endoscopic surgeries/year and 200 skull base cases/year, which includes benign and malignant sinonasal tumors, anterior skull base lesions, pituitary resections, CSF leaks and encephaloceles.

 - The Rhinology Research Laboratory is headed by Noam Cohen, MD, PhD.
 Protected time is provided for research and extensive opportunities are available in this well-funded and supported laboratory.
 Current research projects involve the investigation of biofilm rhinosinusitis, ciliary physiology of the paranasal sinuses, and novel topical treatments for recalcitrant chronic rhinosinusitis.
 Past fellows have also been involved with multiple clinical projects that have resulted in publications and national presentations, and have had many opportunities to collaborate in book chapters and review articles.
 There are additional research opportunities in the internationally renowned University of Pennsylvania Smell and Taste Center, led by Richard Doty, PhD.